 There are many a term which come in these folktales.
-Although most of the terms have been explained in the books themselves as their footnotes still they are in very short.
+Although most of the terms have been explained in the books themselves as their footnotes still they are given there in very short.
 Here are the terms, arranged alphabetically, explained in detail....